All are welcome in this place

 Education and Training

-Being a member of the LGBTQ+ community is a matter of identity and sharing that information with others at camp is great!
+Being a member of the LGBTQIA+ community is a matter of identity.
 It is no different than saying you are Lutheran or you are from New Hampshire.
 However, we understand that talking about what you do sexually is inappropriate regardless of sexual orientation.
 While we encourage everyone to be their authentic self, we also make sure our staff are educated on boundaries when it comes to certain areas of anyone’s personal life.

 Language